neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

   block=Executioner

 Next, we define the MOOSE heat conduction sub-application and data transfers to/from that application.
-Most important to note is that while the MOOSE heat conduction module does not itself compute fluid temperature, we see a transfer getting the fluid temperature that has been transferred to the MOOSE heat conduction module by the doubly-nested NekRS sub-application.
+Most important to note is that while the MOOSE heat transfer module does not itself compute fluid temperature, we see a transfer getting the fluid temperature that has been transferred to the MOOSE heat transfer module by the doubly-nested NekRS sub-application.

 !listing /tutorials/gas_compact_multiphysics/openmc_nek.i